-Let's now change specific column widths so that the Gradebook Template ends up looking like the example illustrated in Fig. 4.6 on page 121.
-You're going to start by changing the width of columns C through N so they are only as wide as necessary.
+Let's now change specific column widths so that the Gradebook Template ends up looking like the example illustrated in Fig. 4.6 on page 138.
+You're going to start by changing the width of columns C through H so they are only as wide as necessary.

-Use the horizontal scroll bar at the bottom of the spreadsheet window to scroll the Grade book to the left until Column C is at the left edge of the spreadsheet
+Use the arrows either side of the horizontal scroll bar at the bottom of the spreadsheet window (Fig. 4.11) to scroll the Grade book to the left until Column C is at the left edge of the spreadsheet